 - This is actually a worse position than the current Triple Lock, which sees the main state pensions rise by the best of average earnings, CPI price inflation and 2.5%.
 If the Triple Lock is abolished, what will the savings be spent on?

 - The current target of 8% will be made up of 4% from employees, 3% from employer and 1% in tax relief.
-Most people think the target should be of the order of 15% to generate decent pensions.
-However who will pay the extra – employers or employees.
+Most people think the target should be around 15% to generate decent pensions.
+However who will pay the extra – employers or employees?
 And will these apply to a greater proportion of earnings (mandatory contributions are currently restricted to a band of earnings); and will the policy be extended to younger workers and low earners, who are currently excluded?

 - Is this a tax raising or spending proposal?
 If so how would any savings/spending be balanced?
 This commitment is not even slightly descriptive, but would give an indication that changes are potentially planned.
 These could include the previously proposed (but hastily abandoned) alignment between employed and self employed contributions; an extension of NI contributions to anyone working beyond State Pension age or just changing the rates and bands of earnings used to calculate NI.